mas-ruk/trckd/README.md

 ## 🌟 Project Overview

 **trckd** will allow users to:
+- Create a personal account within the app
-- Add new cards to their collection either manually or via CSV upload
+- Add new cards to various personal collections
-- View, search, and sort through their current collection
+- View, search, and sort through their collections and a general collection of cards provided by the Scryfall API
 - Track cards by name, type, colour, rarity or even custom tags
 - Visualise collection insights (i.e. rarity distribution, card colour breakdown)